temni/temni.github.io/_posts/2025-02-06-registry-of-trust.md

 categories: [funC, TON]
 tags: [pattern, collection]
 ---
-# Registry of Trust: Leveraging Collection Contracts for Secure Delegation in TON

 In decentralized applications, maintaining security and efficient state management is paramount.
 This article presents a design used on the TON blockchain that employs a collection contract